WHO 2007 reference

 Child height percentile calculator by age and sex

 A child height percentile calculator is only as clear as the age and sex inputs behind it.
-This prototype validates the age range first, then interprets the measurement inside the chosen reference curve.
+This WHO 2007 reference validates the age range first, then interprets the measurement inside the chosen reference curve.

-On this page, the supported input window is 61 to 228 months, which covers late childhood through the end of the teenage years represented by the shared prototype model.
+On this page, the supported input window is 61 to 228 months, which covers late childhood through the end of the teenage years represented by the WHO 2007 reference.
 That range matters because a percentile read requires a reference value for the same point in development.
-If the age sits outside the available window, the tool stops and reports that no percentile is available rather than stretching the curve beyond what the prototype actually supports.
+If the age sits outside the available window, the tool stops and reports that no percentile is available rather than stretching the curve beyond what the WHO reference supports.

 Age and sex work together.
 The entered years and months determine where the tool looks on the curve, while the selected sex determines which curve is used.
 A child height percentile calculator by age and sex therefore does two separate jobs before it reports anything: it confirms that the age fits inside the supported month range, and it locates the measurement on the correct male or female reference track.